deivithamaya/Vehicle-classification-from-images/README.md

 The dataset is composed of JPG images, already stored in folders containing the label (vehicle make-model), separated in train and test sets.

-You don't have to worry about downloading the data, it will be automatically downloaded from the `AnyoneAI - Sprint Project 04.ipynb` notebook in `Section 1 - Getting the data`.
+You don't have to worry about downloading the data, it will be automatically downloaded from the `Classification_images.ipynb` notebook in `Section 1 - Getting the data`.

 ## Technical aspects

-To develop this Machine Learning model you will have to primary interact with the Jupyter notebook provided, called `AnyoneAI - Sprint Project 04.ipynb`.
+To develop this Machine Learning model you will have to primary interact with the Jupyter notebook provided, called `Classification_images.ipynb`.
 This notebook will guide you through all the steps you have to follow and the code you have to complete in the different parts of the project, also marked with a `TODO` comment.

 The only file having `TODO`s that will require you to add your own code is `src/models.py`.